 With that said, let us begin!

 Iceland is a dream destination and we felt extremely privileged to have visited it this year.
 The country is stunning, with picturesque spots literally everywhere.
-If you are planning a trip to Iceland for the first time, here are a few Travel tips for Iceland that you should know.
+We have a whole post on our most stunning pictures from Iceland to give you some serious travel inspiration!
+If you are planning a trip to Iceland for the first time, make sure to check out our complete guide to One week in Iceland and our Iceland travel budget with tips to cut costs, here are a few travel tips for Iceland that you should know.

 10 ICELAND TRAVEL TIPS FOR BEGINNERS